 "It's ridiculous that he should be excluded from these centenary commemorations next year."

 British Future, a thinktank, has written to Communities Secretary Eric Pickles asking him to revise the terms of the scheme.

 Director Sunder Katwala said: "We should ensure that all VC winners with a substantial local connection are honoured in the most suitable place.

 "This loophole in the World War I centenary commemorations is clearly causing upset to communities who want to honour their local war heroes.
-The government should close it as soon as possible."'No hero forgotten'
+The government should close it as soon as possible."

 Mr Pickles announced the paving stones scheme earlier this month.